theocrithary/Terraform-PowerFlex-4.6-on-Azure/README.md

 # PowerFlex Azure automation
-This project will deploy 4 x instances in AWS using Terraform based infrastructure as code.
+This project will deploy PowerFlex in Azure using Terraform based infrastructure as code.
-The purpose of this script is to setup a Windows and Linux VM with several storage volumes to be used for performance testing and comparison benchmarking of AWS EBS storage and Dell PowerStore storage.
 This was tested using a RHEL 8 Linux server as the host to run the terraform deployment and may require small tweaks to the code depending on which OS you are using.

 ## Step 1: Pre-reqs